Xbox: First generation: Xbox

-The original Xbox was released on November 15, 2001, in North America, February 22, 2002, in Japan, and March 14, 2002, in Australia and Europe.
-It was Microsoft's first foray into the gaming console market.
+The original Xbox was released in North America on November 15, 2001, in Japan on February 22, 2002, and in Australia and Europe on March 14, 2002, marking Microsoft's debut in the gaming console market.
 As part of the sixth generation of video game consoles, the Xbox competed with Sony's PlayStation 2, Sega's Dreamcast (which stopped American sales before the Xbox went on sale), and Nintendo's GameCube.
-The Xbox was the first console offered by an American company after the Atari Jaguar stopped sales in 1996.
-The name Xbox was derived from a contraction of DirectX Box, a reference to Microsoft's graphics API, DirectX.
+Built around a 733 MHz 32-bit Intel Pentium III CPU and a 233 MHz Nvidia GeForce 3-based NV2A GPU with 64 MB of memory, the Xbox was the first console offered by an American company after the Atari Jaguar stopped sales in 1996.
+Its name was derived from a contraction of DirectX Box, a reference to Microsoft's graphics API, DirectX.

 The integrated Xbox Live service launched in November 2002 allowed players to play games online with a broadband connection.
 It first competed with Dreamcast's online service but later primarily competed with PlayStation 2's online service.
-Although the two competing services were free, while Xbox Live required a subscription - as well as broadband-only connection, which was not completely adopted yet - Xbox Live was a success due to it having better servers, features such as a buddy list, and milestone titles such as Halo 2 (released in November 2004), which became the best-selling Xbox video game and was by far the most popular online game for the original Xbox system.
+Although the two competing services were free, while Xbox Live required a subscription – as well as broadband-only connection, which was not completely adopted yet – Xbox Live was a success due to it having better servers, features such as a buddy list, and milestone titles such as Halo 2 (released in November 2004), which became the best-selling Xbox video game and was by far the most popular online game for the original Xbox system.